 Born in Antwerp, May 13 1925, to a family well acquainted with the musical scene, members of the Hot Club of Belgium, he starts playing the flute, harmonica and tries his hand at the piano.

-His first contact with jazz are through listening to records of Benny Goodman, Count Basie and Artie Shaw.
-He decided to aqeuire a clarinet which he learns to play as autodidact.
+His first contacts with jazz are through listening to records of Benny Goodman, Count Basie and Artie Shaw.
+He decided to purchase a clarinet which he learns to play as a self-taught musician.

-In 1944 he has his 1st engagement with the, then, well known orchestra of guitar player Marcel Bossu.
+In 1944 he has his 1st job with the well known orchestra of guitar player Marcel Bossu.

-After few months with the orchestra, follows another engagement in the B. Goodman style quartet of Coco Colignon.
+After few months with the orchestra, follows another stint in the Benny Goodman style quartet of Coco Colignon.

-He befriends Jack Sels, who was not yet a musician at that time, and 'infects' him with his passion for music.
+He befriends Jack Sels, who was not yet a musician at that time, and transmits him his passion for music.

-Together, in 1945, they meet Mickey Bunneer who hired them to form his famous octet which also included, a.o., Jean Fanis, Rudy Frankel.
+Together, in 1945, they meet Mickey Bunner, a bandleader who hired them to form his famous octet which also included a.o.
+Jean Fanis, Rudy Frankel.

-The octet has done a tour for the American army.
+The octet made a tour for the American army.

-Back in Belgium he meets Sadi, Toots, Herman Sandy, Francis Coppieters, Christian Kellens, Benoît Quersin and other fames of that period.
+Back in Belgium he meets Sadi, Toots Thielemans, Herman Sandy, Francis Coppieters, Christian Kellens, Benoît Quersin and other names of that period.